taygunkara/selenium-qacart-todo/README.md

 ## Introduction

-Welcome to the README for the Test Automation project focusing on the [Todo Qacart](https://todo.qacart.com/) website.rstanding the project's structure and purpose.
+Welcome to the README for the Test Automation project focusing on the [Todo Qacart](https://todo.qacart.com/) website.

 ## Technologies Used